-Invariance of quantum rings under ordinary flops III: A quantum splitting principle YUAN-PIN LEE, HUI-WEN LIN, FENG QU, AND CHIN-LUNG WANG In this paper we prove the invariance of quantum rings for general ordinary flops, whose local models are certain non-split toric bundles over arbitrary smooth bases.
+INVARIANCE OF QUANTUM RINGS UNDER ORDINARY FLOPS: III YUAN-PIN LEE, HUI-WEN LIN, FENG QU, AND CHIN-LUNG WANG ABSTRACT.
+The paper is a sequel to [16, 17], as part of our project to study a case of Crepant Transformation Conjecture: K-equivalence Conjecture for ordinary flops.
+In this paper we prove the invariance of quantum rings for general ordinary flops, whose local models are certain non-split toric bundles over arbitrary smooth base.
 An essential ingredient in the proof is a quantum splitting principle which reduces a statement in Gromov-Witten theory on non-split bundles to the case of split bundles.
-0 Introduction 333 1 Notations and basic facts 340 2 Fiber integrals 356 3 Invariants of a \mathbb{P}^1 bundle in terms of those of the base 359 4 Deformation invariance of ${\mathscr F}$ -invariance property 368 5 ${\mathscr F} ext{-invariance}$ for ${\mathbb P}^1$ bundles: absolute, type II and rubbers 370 6 ${\mathscr F} ext{-invariance for } {\mathbb P}^1 ext{ bundles: type I invariants}$ 374 7 ${\mathscr F} ext{-invariance}$ between relative and absolute invariants 390 8 Conclusion of the proof of Theorem 0.1.1 393 A TRR for relative ancestors 397 References 399 0.
-Introduction The paper is Part III of our ongoing efforts to establish the K-equivalence conjecture [26, 27] for general ordinary flops, a special but pivotal case of the Crepant Transformation Conjecture.
+CONTENTS 0.
+Introduction 1 1.
+Notations and basic facts 7 2.
+Fiber integrals 19 3.
+Invariants of a \mathbb{P}^1 bundle in terms of those of the base 22 4.
+Deformation invariance of \mathscr{F} -invariance property 29 5. \mathscr{F} -invariance for \mathbb{P}^1 bundles: absolute, type II and rubbers 31 6. \mathscr{F} -invariance for \mathbb{P}^1 bundles: type I invariants 34 7. \mathscr{F} -invariance between relative and absolute invariants 47 8.
+Conclusion of the proof of Theorem 0.1.1 49 Appendix A. TRR for relative ancestors 52 References 54 0.
+Introduction The paper is Part III of our ongoing efforts to establish the K-equivalence conjecture [32, 33] for general ordinary flops, a special but pivotal case of the Crepant Transformation Conjecture.
 (See Section 1 for definition of ordinary flops.)
-Our project started with [13], where we proved the conjecture in genus zero for simple flops.
-The result was then extended to all genera in [11].
-Although the spaces involved in these two papers are projective and can have arbitrarily complicated topology, the exceptional loci of them are toric in nature.
-In this series of three papers, we set the goal of proving the conjecture for general ordinary flops in genus zero.
-An ordinary flop has the exceptional locus a projectivized non-split vector bundles over an arbitrary base.
-Therefore, the comparison of Gromov-Witten theory of X and that of its flop X'can not be accomplished, in principle and in practice, via the usual explicit computations of both sides.
-Some general tools have to be developed.
-In Part I and Part II [14, 15], we solve the genus zero case for which the local models are split projective bundles over smooth bases.
-One of the new tools developed there is a quantum Leray-Hirsch principle for split bundles.
+In Part I and Part II [16, 17], we solve the genus zero case for which the local models are split projective bundles over smooth bases.
 In this paper, we extend the result to general ordinary flops whose local models are non-split projective bundles over arbitrary smooth bases.
-The main tools can be conceptually summarized as a quantum splitting principle for projective bundles or certain toric bundles.
 As far as we know, this is the first general result for non-split bundles (which can not be transformed via deformations etc. into split bundles) in Gromov-Witten theory.
-The previous results are mostly accomplished via localization of fiberwise \mathbb{C}^{\times} action for which bundles must be direct sums of line bundles.
-We emphasize that even in the simplest situation of a single projective bundle $P = \mathbb{P}S(V)$, with V a general vector bundle over a general smooth projective variety S in low dimensions, say dim $S \leq 3$, our quantum splitting principle provides the first effective determination of the genus zero Gromov-Witten theory of P. This is completely unrelated to flops or the K-equivalence conjecture.
-Nevertheless, a nice feature of our splitting procedure is its functoriality in the sense that it induces analytic continuations of the Gromov-Witten theory when there are flops involved.
+The previous results are mostly based on localization of fiberwise \mathbb{C}^ action for which bundles must be direct sums of line bundles.
 We believe that the techniques developed here can be applied to other problems in Gromov-Witten theory.
-Meanwhile, the full procedure on analytic continuations of quantum cohomology rings initiated in [13] and completed here, together with the inductive structure on stratified flops established in [7], will form the foundation to attack the K-equivalence conjecture.
+For example, they will form the backbone of the quantum splitting principle [22].
+Meanwhile, the full procedure on analytic continuations of quantum cohomolgy rings initiated in [15] and completed here, together with the inductive structure on stratified flops established in [9], will form the foundation to attack the K-equivalence conjecture.
 0.1.
-Main results Recall that given an ordinary flop $f: X \dashrightarrow X'$ there is a canonically induced isomorphism of Chow motives by the graph closure $\bar{\Gamma}f$.
-See [13, 14] for definitions and results.
+Main results.
+Recall that given an ordinary flop $$f: X \dashrightarrow X'$$ there is a canonically induced isomorphism of Chow motives by the graph closure $\bar{\Gamma}f$.
+See [15, 16] for definitions and results.
 In particular, it induces an isomorphism of Chow groups and Cohomology groups $$\mathscr{F} = [\bar{\Gamma}f] : H(X) \to H(X'),$$ with the Poincaré pairing preserved.
 To extend the correspondence to the context of Gromov-Witten theory, the quantum variables still need to be identified in order for the comparison to work.
 To that end, we set $$\mathscr{F}(q^{\beta}) = q^{\mathscr{F}(\beta)}.$$ Our main result is the following theorem.